jh3y/jhey.dev/developer-notes.md

 - Way to differentiate between ContentBlock in post/article?
 Pass a "type" prop into the Card and use exception objects for the components map
 - Dropping an embed iframe into CodePen and then styling that as a private pen and linking it via the theme.
 Grab the theme ID from the embed generator
 - Export/Import dataset data with Sanity CLI...
 Why don't ENV variables work with the CLI config???
+- Filter details/view by categories...
+[Backburner...
+Think about where this could even fit in?]
+- Fix the horizontal padding...
+- Fix the font weights being pulled

 ## TODO::
 - Sort out the pinned posts sorting